tvogiannou/ctrigrid/README.md

 ```
 > It is reccomended to avoid building tests alongside the python bindings since both cmake scripts will try to find the installed python libs and may result in some version conflicts.

-The built python module (as .so file) can then be imported in python source.
+The built python module (as .so/.pyd file) can then be imported in python source.
 ```python
 # example code